 The Children’s Institute since 2001 has contributed to research and advocacy on new policies on social security for children.
-Research to date has focused on elements of the social security system particularly pertaining to children living in poverty and in the context of HIV/AIDS.
+Research to date has focused on elements of the social security system particularly pertaining to children living in poverty.
 The aim is to advocate for the improvement of the social security system in South Africa to ensure that the right to social assistance is realised for all children.

 The Children's Institute research and advocacy on access to comprehensive social security for children takes place in partnership with other civil society alliances, in particular the Alliance for Children's Entitlement to Social Security (ACESS).
 Research has been focusing on the Child Support Grant (CSG), Foster Child Grand (FCG), and the Care Dependency Grant (CSG).